SaiGopal-Challa/SaiGopal-Challa/README.md

 - 🔨 Worked on enhancing the AuthServiceSGC microservice.
 - 🌐 Deployed and hosted projects using AWS and GitHub Pages.
 - 🧠 Learning advanced distributed systems and caching strategies.
+- 💡 Recently started building EventStreamingPlatform and also started exploring Gen AI.

 ---